The Perfect One Day in San Diego Itinerary for Your First Visit

 For example, if you go to the zoo, take a boat tour, and visit the USS Midway Museum, the one-day pass should save you on individual ticket prices.
 You can also buy a pass for admission to a certain number of attractions.

-I recommend comparing it to ticket prices to ensure you’re saving with the pass.
-Some of the attractions on the pass have+ much higher ticket prices than others and make it worth it, like the two zoo sites, the whale watching tour, Legoland, and Belmont Park.
+I recommend comparing it to ticket prices to make sure you’re getting the best deal with the pass.
+Some of the attractions on the pass have much higher ticket prices than others and make it worth it, like the two zoo sites, the whale watching tour, Legoland and Belmont Park.
+I used this on my last trip to San Diego and really loved a few activities on the pass (like a boat ride).

 San Diego Itinerary Map

-This map shows where you can find the best things to do in San Diego in one day.
-I’ve added pins for all of the activities in the one-day in San Diego itinerary below, plus other attractions you may be interested in for your visit.
+I made this map to show where you can find different San Diego attractions.
+I’ve added pins for all of the activities in the San Diego itinerary below, plus other spots you may be interested in for your visit.

-You can open the Google map by clicking the square at the top right corner and save a copy to use on your trip to San Diego.
+You can open the Google map by clicking the square at the top right corner and then save a copy to use on your trip to San Diego.
+The map is also useful for seeing what’s close together, which can really help maximize your time on a short trip.

-Top Things To Do With One Day in San Diego
+Top Things To Do for One Day in San Diego

-This one-day in San Diego itinerary starts with evaluating the top things to do on your first trip to the city.
-Everyone has different interests, so we want to show you a few of the best museums, parks, attractions, tours, and hikes.
+Before deciding on your exact San Diego itinerary, start with this list of the top things to do on your first trip to the city.
+Everyone has different interests, so I want to show you a few of the best parks, museums, attractions, tours, and hikes that you may want to try.

-Browse through the list below and then scroll down for three different options for your day in San Diego itinerary that focus on museums and history, the outdoors, or downtown San Diego.
+Browse through the list below and then scroll down for three different options for your day in San Diego.
+The itineraries focus on the outdoors, museums and history, or downtown San Diego.

 Balboa Park

-Balboa Park is one of my favorite spots in San Diego, and you could literally spend all day there walking through the gardens and trails and visiting a few of the 18 different museums.
-The San Diego Zoo is also here.
+Balboa Park is one of my favorite spots in San Diego, and I could literally spend all day there walking through the gardens and trails and visiting a few of the 18 different museums.
+This is also where the San Diego Zoo is located.

-With one day in San Diego, you could choose to just explore this area and visit a couple of museums, but to incorporate some other parts of the city, I recommend limiting yourself to two or three hours.
+With one day in San Diego, you honestly could choose to just explore Balboa and visit a couple of museums.
+But, if you want to incorporate some other parts of the city, I recommend limiting yourself to two or three hours here.

 If you arrive first thing in the morning, most of the museums will not be open yet.
-But, this is a great time to explore and soak up the scenery without the crowds, visit the Japanese Friendship Garden, take photos in the colorful Spanish Village Art Center, or walk the paths in the Desert Garden or Cactus Garden.
+This makes it a great time to explore and soak up the scenery without the crowds, visit the Japanese Friendship Garden, take photos in the colorful Spanish Village Art Center, or walk the paths in the Desert Garden or Cactus Garden.

 Balboa Park has so many museums that you could spend your whole day in San Diego here and barely scratch the surface.

-Culture vultures will appreciate the collections at the San Diego Museum of Art and the Mingei International Museum.
-Kids will love the interactive exhibits at the Fleet Science Center and the animal displays at the San Diego Natural History Museum.
-There are also more niche options like the Comic-Con Museum, the San Diego Air and Space Museum, the Museum of Photographic Arts, and the WorldBeat Center for international drumming and dance.
+I loved the San Diego Museum of Art and the Mingei International Museum for a bit of art and culture.
+If you’re traveling with kids, the interactive exhibits at the Fleet Science Center and the animal displays at the San Diego Natural History Museum are fun.
+There are also more niche options like the San Diego Air and Space Museum, the Comic-Con Museum, the Museum of Photographic Arts, and the WorldBeat Center for international drumming and dance.

 Look through the entire list of museums in Balboa Park so you can pick which one or two to focus on during your one day San Diego itinerary.
 Hopping around the Balboa Park museums is one of my favorite things to do on a solo trip to San Diego.